30 Zero Waste Tips for Your Home

 Forget the aluminum foil that can only be used once.
 Say no to the parchment paper.
 It’s time to choose a more environmentally friendly option, like silicone baking mats.
-They protect your baking sheets from getting dirty, your food from sticking and save you a trip to the store.
-If you have old beat-up cookie sheets that aren’t good for baking anymore, recycle them by using them in your shop.
+They protect your baking sheets from stains and your food from sticking while saving you a trip to the store.
+If you have old beat-up cookie sheets that aren’t good for baking anymore, recycle them for use in your shop.

 Shop Farmer’s Markets

 Farmer’s Markets are great for finding the freshest and most local food.
 They also offer little to no packaging, which is ideal if you’re trying to move toward a zero waste lifestyle.
 Just be sure to bring your reusable grocery bags!
 Check out these secrets to getting deals at a farmer’s market.

 Use Microfiber Cloths

 Paper towels and disposable dusting cloths are wasteful.
 For your cleaning needs, opt for microfiber cloths instead.
 They’re ideal since they’re made of tiny strands that reach into crevices, and provide millions of little pockets within the fabric to hold dirt particles.
 New technology makes cleaning a breeze with microfiber cloth.

 Turn Down Freebies